 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This fabulous rhubarb custard pie is adapted from a vintage recipe leaflet from Washington State Rhubarb Growers.
 It's such a simple recipe, and if you use a frozen or ready-made pie crust, it takes no more than 15 minutes to prepare.
 A small amount of nutmeg adds flavor to the pie but feel free to use ground cinnamon instead.

-The pictured pie was made with a frozen pie crust, but an optional food processor pie pastry is included in the recipe.
+You can make yours with a frozen pie crust, if you'd like, or you can use the optional food processor pie pastry that is included in the recipe.
 Feel free to use frozen or homemade pastry, or use refrigerated pie pastry sheets.

 Serve this pie at your next cookout or take it along to a potluck dinner.
 This is a fantastic way to use fresh rhubarb, and your family and friends will love it.
 It's no wonder rhubarb was once called "the pie plant!"

 - For the Pie Crust